robotmedia/Lyt/README.md

 ===
 [![Build Status](https://travis-ci.org/robotmedia/Lyt.png)](https://travis-ci.org/robotmedia/Lyt)

 A UIView category to make autolayout (more) readable and less verbose.

+##Better semantics with less code

+Lyt allows you to express the intent of your constraint.
 Write this:

 ```objective-c
 [view lyt_centerInParent];